luxedo/luxedo.github.io/index.md

 <br/>
 When the Brazilian version of [Wordle](https://en.wikipedia.org/wiki/Wordle), named [Termo](https://term.ooo/) got popular, I was the first developer to build an automatic solver and posted the solutions daily on Twitter.
+In this project I worked with NLP to create my own version of a solver that hardly failed.

 <br/>
 <br/>